Close

 Though often more effective when combined with conventional flea preventatives, natural methods can be a successful part of your strategy.

-Researching the ingredients, efficacy, company history, and what other pet parents say are all keys to finding the proper natural flea repellents.
-Consult your veterinarian or holistic care provider for additional questions, doubts, or concerns.
+Researching ingredients, efficacy, company history, and reviews are key to finding the right natural flea repellents.
+Consult your veterinarian or holistic care provider for additional questions or concerns.

-Consistency and vigilance are keys to reducing and preventing fleas from taking over your pets, home, and environment.
+Consistency and vigilance are essential to reducing and preventing fleas from taking over your pets, home, and environment.

 Author Bio: